Custom VHH Nanobody Development Services

 Can we request only selection services?

-Yes, that’s actually a very logical step to start with.
+Yes, that is indeed a very logical step to start with.

 What is the typical timeline?